aeroxis/gypse/README.rst

 What is Gypse?
 --------------

-Gypse analyzes and reveals information of the text files that you have.
-It identifies things like URLs, E-Mails and Phone Numbers, which are difficult to extract
+Have you ever tried looking for interesting things like URLs, E-Mails or Phone numbers in a bunch of text files?
+That is going to get really tough, really fast.
+It can be downright painful.

+Gypse is here to help.
+You simply install 'gypsy' with 'pip', and have Gypse look at your text files.

 .. image:: https://media.githubusercontent.com/media/aeroxis/gypse/master/images/gypsy_screen_grab.gif
     :target: https://pypi.org/project/gypse/